 The following is some information with regard to improving a web site’s presence.
 This is only partly a matter of search engine optimization.
-I should also mention that each search engine uses its own criteria for ranking a web site, and that these criteria can change over the course of time.
+I should also mention that each search engine uses its own criteria for ranking a web site, and that these criteria can change (and have changed) over the course of time.

 Many search engines use page titles (the captions that appear at the top of a browser window) as the basis of their indexing, so the more meaningful your title, the more likely your site will be found.
 When someone uses one of the search engines, pages that have the search terms in their titles are often assumed to be more relevant than others.

 When someone adds your web site to their list of favorite places or ‘bookmarks’, the bookmark is given the exact title of your page.